Chairs of the Future

 ESL Future Tenses Game - Vocabulary and Speaking: Discussions - Pair Work

-ESL Future Tenses Game - Vocabulary and Speaking: Guided Discussions - Pair Work In this rewarding future expressions game, students discuss various questions using the future expressions: about to, due to, be on the verge of, bound to, is to, on the point of, destined to, going to and hoping to.
+ESL Future Tenses Game - Vocabulary and Speaking: Guided Discussions - Pair Work In this rewarding future expressions game, students discuss a range of personal and global questions while deliberately using advanced future expressions in their answers to gain points.
 In pairs, one student picks up a question card, reads it aloud and places it face-up on the desk, e.g. 'What exciting changes do you see in your career or personal life in the next five years?'
 The two students then have a conversation about the question for two minutes.
 As the students talk, they try to naturally work a sentence into the conversation that uses a future expression on a card.
-For example, if a student had a future expression card that read about to, the student might say 'I'm about to graduate from school, so I think in the next five years I'll get a job.'
-When a student successfully uses their future expression in the conversation, they score a point and take another future expression card, trying to use the next phrase in the conversation.
+For example, if a student had a future expression card that read 'be about to,' the student might say, 'I'm about to graduate from school, so I think in the next five years I'll get a job.'
+When a student successfully uses their future expression in the conversation, as confirmed by their partner, they score a point, take another future expression card, and then try to use the next expression.
 After two minutes, the conversation ends, and the students place all the future expression cards back in the pile.
 The game continues until all the question cards have been used.
-The student with the most points at the end of the game wins. show less
+The student with the most points at the end of the game wins.